|

 Jakarta to Yogyakarta by Train: Best and Cheapest in 2024

-The best way to get from Jakarta to Yogyakarta is by train.
-In this article, you will find all the information to plan your train trip between these two cities in Java: type of trains, times, prices, and what to expect.
+So here I will share all the information you need to plan your train trip between these two cities in Java: type of trains, times, prices, and what to expect.

 Jakarta and Yogyakarta are both part of my 14-day Java Backpacking Itinerary.